-Born and raised in Seattle, Spellman is an abstract artist and entrepreneur.
+Born and raised in Seattle, Spellman is an abstract artist and entrepreneur now based in Santa Fe, New Mexico.
 Rooted in the pioneer tradition of the Northwest and the story-telling culture of Irish ancestors who built railroads, re-plumbed a city and led a state, Spellman paints to excavate the truth of her history.
 This is a personal pilgrimage, her way of grappling with issues such as mortality, infertility and transformation.

-An abstract painter in the biomorphic tradition of Gorky and William Baziotes.
+“...abstract painter in the biomorphic tradition of Gorky and William Baziotes."